Your U of T Resource Finder

 Transcripts

-The inclusion and completeness of up-to-date transcripts are essential for the Tri-Agency to determine eligibility/confirm current registration and is an integral part of the evaluation material reviewed by the selection committees.
+The inclusion and completeness of up-to-date transcripts are essential for the tri-agency to determine eligibility/confirm current registration and is an integral part of the evaluation material reviewed by the selection committees.
 As such, in addition to the most up-to-date transcripts for all previous degree programs/courses (complete or incomplete), applicants must include their transcript for their current degree program dated in the fall session of the year of application (i.e., September 2025) even when no grades are available.
 Applicants should make sure that any older transcripts are indeed the most up-to-date version and no changes have occurred since the date of issue.
 It is applicants’ responsibility to ensure that transcripts are complete and legible once uploaded.

+While applications containing unofficial transcripts will be accepted, SGS strongly recommends that applicants submit official transcripts whenever possible as reviewers will find them easier to read, and their authenticity will not be questioned.
+At minimum, unofficial transcripts must state the names of both the applicant and issuing institution.
 Applicants should note that submission of an application will continue to serve as a formal attestation that they provided true, complete, accurate information in the application and its related documents.
-The Tri-Agency may contact administrative staff at applicants’ institutions or applicants directly in order to verify that the contents of the submitted transcripts are true, complete and accurate.
+The tri-agency may contact administrative staff at applicants’ institutions or applicants directly in order to verify that the contents of the submitted transcripts are true, complete and accurate.

 Indigenous applicants

 The three agencies have implemented measures to support Indigenous research and First Nations, Inuit and Métis graduate students.
-Canadian Indigenous doctoral applicants are encouraged to self-identify and provide consent within the application form to share this information with their institutions and the Tri-Agency, as universities are permitted to recommend an unlimited number of self-identified Indigenous applicants above their application quota to the national competition.
-Self-identification data are not seen or used by Tri-Agency selection committee members or by the applicant’s references.
+Canadian Indigenous doctoral applicants are encouraged to self-identify and provide consent within the application form to share this information with their institutions and the tri-agency, as universities are permitted to recommend an unlimited number of self-identified Indigenous applicants above their application quota to the national competition.
+Self-identification data are not seen or used by tri-agency selection committee members or by the applicant’s references.

 Black student researchers